 This may be a bit difficult to do if you have young kids with you because they, too, can get quite restless during road trips.
 However, if possible, keep the vibe in your vehicle relaxed for the most part.
 Dogs feed off of the energy of their humans, and if other passengers are stressed, your pet will feel it.

-Extra tip: You may want to keep it really cold inside the car.
-Studies show that lower temperatures can make people and animals feel more calm and relaxed.
+Extra tip: Protections for the upholstery and carpet, such as seat coverings and car mats, make it simpler to manage pet messes and keep the interior of your car clean.
+You may want to keep it really cold inside the car.
+Studies show that lower temperatures can make people and animals feel calmer and more relaxed.
 At the same time, a colder environment is known to induce sleep.
 As for the driver, keep him or her wide awake with coffee.

 Road trips typically require meticulous preparation, and more so if there are a lot of you coming, and you have an animal in the mix.
 So, take the time to organise and prepare adequately.
 List all the potential setbacks and come up with a variety of solutions for them.